e2eSolutionArchitect/azure-finops-toolkit/steps-to-enable-Microsoft-FinOps-Toolkit.md

 - Update the frequency as per your choice.
 - Frequency - Daily export will run daily, Monthly export will run at the end of the month, One time export will run only once and it will create cost data till date.
 - Now 'Save' and click 'Next' for 'Destination' settings.
-- You must have deployed 'FinOps hub' already .
+- You must have deployed 'FinOps hub' already.
 If not, please check the previous section  'Deploy FinOps Hub'.
+- The 'FinOps Hub' deployment will create the storage account which we have to select under 'Destination' setting.
+- Destination settings as follows
+- - Storage Type: Azure Blob Storage
+  - Destination and Storage: Use Existing
+  - Subscription: <Select the subscription which has been used for FinOps Hub deployment>
+  - Storage Account: <Select storage account which is created by FinOps Hub deployment. the name starts with 'finopshub...'>
+  - Container: msexports
+  - Directory: providers/billingaccount/cscmonthly
+  - Format: CSV
+  - Compression type: None
+  - Overwrite data: 'Unchecked'
+- Now Review + Create to create the export.

 ### Install PowerBI desktop